Lean Six Sigma with Python — Kruskal Wallis Test

 Menu Stats > Non-parametric > Kruskal Wallis > Graphs > Four in one

-This data-driven approach gave you enough elements to convince your management to invest in workforce training.
+This data-driven approach provided sufficient evidence to convince your management to invest in workforce training.

-You brought enough insights with a moderate effort of experimentation by generalising patterns from sample data using statistics.
+You provided insights with a moderate effort of experimentation by generalising patterns from sample data using statistics.

 About Me